Skip to Content

 1. Cats Love a Warm Spot

 To be honest, who doesn’t?
 Even humans can bask in the warmth of the sun for hours.
 Cats do the same and seek warm sleeping spots.
-Sometimes pulling their cat mats from one corner of the house to another.
+You may even spot them pulling their cat pad from one corner of the house to another.

-For example, your cat might find a spot in the house that gets direct sunshine and mark that spot as their favorite sleeping area.
-At night, one particular side of the bed may be better shielded from the cold.
+For example, your cat might find a spot in the house with direct sunshine and mark it as their favorite sleeping area.
+One side of the bed may be better shielded from the cold at night.
+Cats have a higher body temperature than humans, so they naturally seek out warm spots to maintain their optimal temperature.

 2. Cats Love Comfort & Safety

-If your husband is a snorer who tosses and turns or wakes up several times during the night, your cat might feel uncomfortable.
-Your cat might also feel unsafe sleeping close to them because of their unpredictability.
+Your cat might feel uncomfortable if your husband is a snorer who tosses and turns or wakes up several times during the night.
+Your cat might feel unsafe sleeping close to them because of their unpredictability.

 tabby cat asleep in blanket

 It could just be a matter of logistics.
 Your cat may have noticed that there is more space on your side of the bed.
-If you happen to sleep closest to the wall, some kitties would prefer to sleep there because it makes them feel safe and secure.
+If you sleep closest to the wall, some kitties prefer to sleep there because it makes them feel safe and secure.

 4. Are You Their Safety Net?

-If you find your cat spending their sleepy hours perched close to you, this probably means that you offer them the calmness they seek.
+If you find your cat spending a lot of the time sleeping on your chest or close to you, this probably means that you offer them the calmness they seek.
 Perhaps your cat views you as the authority of the house and the person who could protect them.

 It doesn’t mean they don’t love your partner.
-It simply means that you are their ‘next of kin’.
-If anything happens, they will be running to you first to keep them safe.
+It simply means that you are their ‘next of kin.’
+They will run to you first to keep them safe if anything happens.

-Your feline companion perhaps isn’t as comfortable around your partner as they are with you.
-Cats can be wary of certain people, especially if your partner is a reserved person.
+Maybe your feline companion isn’t as comfortable around your partner as they are with you.
+Cats can be wary of certain people, especially if your partner is reserved.

 woman with eyes closed curled up with sleepy cat on bed